raja9283/snowflake-s3-elt-dashboard/README.md

 1. **Snowflake Setup**:
    - Execute `table_ddl.sql` to create the necessary tables for event data, products, and customers.
-   - Load initial product and customer data into Snowflake.
+   - Load initial product and customer data into Snowflake.(Sample data is available inside the data folder)

 2. **Snowpipe Configuration**:
    - Set up the Snowflake stage and pipe using the SQL from `snowflake_pipe.sql`.